|Values are valid only on day of printing.|

 An interpretive report will be provided.

-Absence of a mutation does not preclude the diagnosis of familial hypercholesterolemia (FH) unless a specific mutation has already been identified in an affected family member.
+Absence of a variant does not preclude the diagnosis of familial hypercholesterolemia (FH) unless a specific variant has already been identified in an affected family member.

-In the event of negative results by this technique, LDLR sequencing (LDLRS / Familial Hypercholesterolemia, LDLR Full Gene Sequencing) should be considered to rule out point mutations and small deletions/duplications.
+In the event of negative results by this technique, LDLR sequencing (LDLRS / Familial Hypercholesterolemia, LDLR Full Gene Sequencing) should be considered to rule out point variants and small deletions/duplications.

 In addition to disease-related probes, the multiplex ligation-dependent probe amplification technique utilizes probes localized to other chromosomal regions as internal controls.
 In certain circumstances, these control probes may detect other diseases or conditions for which this test was not specifically intended.
 Results of the control probes are not normally reported.
 However, in cases where clinically relevant information is identified, the ordering physician will be informed of the result and provided with recommendations for any appropriate follow-up testing.